stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

   date: 2017-08-16 09:30 +0800
 ---

-I teach deep learning both for a living (as the main [deepsense.io instructor](http://workshops.deepsense.io/), in a Kaggle-winning team[^deepsense]) and as a part of my volunteering with the [Polish Children's Fund](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) giving workshops to gifted high-school students[^trypophobia].
+I teach deep learning both for a living (as the main [deepsense.ai instructor](http://deepsense.ai/), in a Kaggle-winning team[^deepsense]) and as a part of my volunteering with the [Polish Children's Fund](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) giving workshops to gifted high-school students[^trypophobia].
 I want to share a few things I've learnt about teaching (and learning) deep learning.

 Whether you want to start learning deep learning for you career, to have a nice adventure (e.g. with [detecting huggable objects](https://www.reddit.com/r/MachineLearning/comments/4casci/can_i_hug_that_i_trained_a_classifier_to_tell_you/)) or to get insight into machines before they take over[^webcomics], this post is for you!
 Its goal is not to teach neural networks by itself, but to provide an overview and to point to didactically useful resources.